xbouteiller/gmin/README.md

 -**optional** section contains info for executing the program without prompting the menu, **use_opt** should be turned to True is you want to use
 -**batch** parameters for the batch mode

+Future version will allow the user to place its own conf file with the data

+<br> </br>

 ## How to install?